didaquis/twitter-emoji-bot-v2/README.md

 # twitter-emoji-bot

 This is a Twitter bot created with TypeScript to run on Node.js.
-This bot publishes an emoji on Twitter an every few minutes.
+This bot tweets an emoji on Twitter every few minutes.
 This is a refactored version of this old repo: https://github.com/didaquis/twitter-emoji-bot

 Example: [@_emoji_bot_](https://twitter.com/_emoji_bot_)